Table of Contents

 29. What is the Difference between “===” and “==”?

-Both == and === are used to compare two variables.
-However, == does not consider data type and performs type coercion, which means that the interpreter attempts to transform data types to match the values automatically.
-On the other hand, === always returns false if the data types are not the same.
+Both === and == are used to compare two variables.
+However, == does not consider data types and performs type coercion, meaning the interpreter attempts to automatically transform data types to match the values.
+On the other hand, === always returns false if the data types are different.

 For example: